PTAAS EXCHANGE

 Breach Response Plan

-Thankfully, the FTC provides guidance on how best to respond to a breach.
-After a breach companies will likely have a million competing priorities, and a plan allows them to respond more strategically.
+Thankfully, the FTC guides how best to respond to a breach.
+After a breach, companies will likely have a million competing priorities, and a plan allows them to respond more strategically.

 Other Security Basics